oobayly/openstreetmap-tile-server/Readme-OpenSeaMap.md

 ## Changes made
 - Only imports nodes, ways and relations that contain the `seamark:type` tag.
 These are fetched using the overpass API
 - Uses [tirex](https://github.com/openstreetmap/tirex) instead of renderd so the OpenSeaMap backend can be used
-- Users a modified version of [jrenderpgsql.jar](https://github.com/oobayly/josm-plugins.git/) that will actually build, and that will generate valid XML [#23157 [patch] Fix jrenderpgsql build errors](https://josm.openstreetmap.de/ticket/23157)
+- Uses a modified version of [jrenderpgsql.jar](https://github.com/oobayly/josm-plugins.git/) that will actually build, and that will generate valid XML [#23157 [patch] Fix jrenderpgsql build errors](https://josm.openstreetmap.de/ticket/23157)

 ## TODO
 - Reduce reliance on mapnik in order to reduce Docker image size and complexity
 - Implement automatic updates
+- Provide docker image

+## Prerequisites
+At the very least, you'll need Make, Docker and Docker-Compose installed on your system.
+On Windows systems, you'll need to follow the [instructions](https://docs.docker.com/desktop/wsl/) on running Docker Desktop and WSL2.

 ## Build instructions
 The build process is fairly simple

-Fork the repo and checkout the openseamap branch
+Clone the repo and checkout the openseamap branch
 ```bash
 git clone https://github.com/oobayly/openstreetmap-tile-server.git
 cd openstreetmap-tile-server